Marcennaji/HoldemCore/README.md

 ⚖️ Note on legacy code:
 The initial version of PokerTraining (2011, SourceForge) reused portions of the open-source [PokerTH](https://github.com/pokerth/pokerth) engine, which at that time was distributed under **GPLv2**.
 That early codebase focused mainly on adding poker bot strategies and AI logic.

-Since 2025, the engine has been undergoing a **progressive rewrite**: nearly all PokerTH-derived code has been replaced with a **fully original, modular codebase under MIT**.
+Since 2025, the engine has undergone a **complete rewrite**: all PokerTH-derived code has been replaced with a **fully original, modular codebase under MIT**.

-🙏 Acknowledgment to the PokerTH project for providing the initial foundation that enabled focusing on bot AI development.
+🙏 Acknowledgment to the PokerTH project for providing the initial foundation that enabled focusing on bot AI development in the early years.